AYUSH-ISHAN/LEO_PROJECT/README.md

   <img src = "https://github.com/jsparrow08/leo_project/blob/main/Bot_running.gif"/>

   Now, as shown in GIF file, our Rover is able to move on its path.
+In the <B>top left corner</B> you will be able to see the path detection by the Rover in a window.

   # <h3>FUTURE SCOPES :<h3>